aryankush25/arris/README.md

 The project requires several environment variables to run correctly.
 You can find an example in the `.env.example` file.
 Copy this file to `.env` and fill in the appropriate values.

+### Setting Up a Shopify App

+1. Log in to your [Shopify Partners](https://partners.shopify.com/) account.
+2. Click on 'Apps' in the sidebar menu.
+3. Click on 'Create app'.
+4. Fill in the 'App name' and 'App URL' fields.
+The App URL should be the URL where your app is hosted.
+5. Under the 'App settings' section, fill in the 'Allowed redirection URL(s)' field with the redirect URI(s) for your app.
+This is where Shopify will send users after they authorize the installation of your app.
+For this project, it would be `https://your-backend-domain/oauth/callback`.
+6. Click on 'Create app'.
+7. After the app is created, you will be redirected to the app's overview page.
+Here, you can find the 'API key' and 'API secret key' under the 'API credentials' section.
+These keys are needed for the Shopify integration in this project.
+Copy them and set the `SHOPIFY_API_KEY` and `SHOPIFY_API_SECRET_KEY` environment variables in your .env file accordingly.

+> **Note:** Please note that you need to replace `your-backend-domain` with the actual backend domain of your application.
+You can find this value in the `BE_DOMAIN` environment variable in your `.env` file.

 ## Running the Application

 To run the application, use the following command.
 This will start the Reflex application and serve it on a local web server.